Adikanu/TicTacGameReact-/README.md

 Create a simple Tic Tac Toe Web Application using React .

-Using React Hooks and making use of local storage.
+Using React Hooks  like useState and useEffect and making use of local storage.

-For running application
+npm start Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.